ethereum/ethereum-org-website/src/content/developers/tutorials/a-developers-guide-to-ethereum-part-one/index.md

 ---
-title: A developer's guide to Ethereum, part 1
+title: A Python developer's introduction to Ethereum, part 1
 description: An introduction to Ethereum development, especially useful for those with knowledge of the Python programming language
-author: "Marc Garreau"
+author: Marc Garreau
 lang: en
 sidebar: true
 tags: ["getting started", "python", "blockchain", "web3.py"]